-RECOM as Strong Partner to Nicaragua's 100 MW Pipeline
+RECOM as strong partner to Nicaragua's 100 MW pipeline

-RECOM, as top tier German manufacturer, with steady growth, proven quality, reliability and financial solidity, is delighted to announce successful commissioning of a 12.5MW solar project in the region of Puerto Sandino in Nicaragua.
+Düsseldorf, Germany (ots) - RECOM, a top tier German manufacturer, with steady growth, proven quality, reliability and financial solidity, is delighted to announce successful commissioning of a 12.5MW solar project in the region of Puerto Sandino in Nicaragua.
 The project is first part of Nicaragua's pipeline totalling 100 MW, which is expected to be built and commissioned in its entity until end of 2018.

 A coastal town attracting surfers from all over the world, Puerto Sandino has become a host of the largest solar project in Nicaragua and marks an important milestone in Nicaragua's involvement in solar energy.